zjdgx/tylermcginnis.github.io/pages/articles/2017-03-02-build-your-own-react-router-v4/index.md

 }
 ```

 Now we know what props `Route` receives, let's talk again about what it actually does.
-Route "renders some UI when the URL matches a location you specificy in the Route's `path` prop".
+Route "renders some UI when the URL matches a location you specify in the Route's `path` prop".
 Based off of that definition we know that Route is going to need some functionality which checks if the current URL matches the component's `path` prop.
 If it does, we'll render some UI.
 If it doesn't, we'll do nothing by returning null.

 Let's see what this looks like in code, using a placeholder for our matching function for now